Skip to main content

 (cell, int) idict_replace_builder?(cell dict, int key_len, int index, builder value) asm(value index dict key_len) "DICTIREPLACEB";

-Similar to dict_replace? but accepts a builder.
+Similar todict_replace?, but uses a builder.

 dict_delete_get_min